keboola/connection-docs/components/extractors/storage/aws-s3/index.md

 ## Configuration
 [Create a new configuration](/components/#creating-component-configuration) of the **AWS S3** extractor.

-In order to access the files in S3, you need to set up AWS credentials.
+In order to access the files in S3, you need to set up AWS credentials or create AWS role.

+### Configuration with AWS credentials

 {: .image-popup}
 ![Screenshot - AWS Credentials](/components/extractors/storage/aws-s3/aws-s3-1.png)

+Select `Login type` option `credentials`.
 Use the AWS Access Key ID and the Secret Access Key with read permissions to the desired S3 bucket(s) and file(s).
 Make sure this AWS Access Key ID has the correct permissions:

  - `s3:GetObject` for the given key/wildcard